Learning At Home

 We recognise children’s learning doesn’t end at Pre-School and we have introduced several initiatives to support learning at home.
 At parents evening your key person will discuss individual ways to learn at home.

 We run a Pre-School library.
-Your child will be given a book bag bring home and can bring home one of our books to share with you to encourage a love of reading from an early age.
+You can purchase a book bag for your child to bring home one of our books to share with you to encourage a love of reading from an early age.
 Your child can change their book as often as they want to.

 We take part in the Bookstart rhyme challenge.
 Each week we will learn one rhyme which parents can help practice at home.
 ‘Use of nursery rhymes with young children promotes positive attitudes towards language learning and helps children to build an awareness of sound patterns of language.
 Children who have an awareness of rhyme are well equipped to develop their reading’ (Bookstart: 2012)